wts-thomas/wts-wordpress-default-theme/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 1.3.11 - 11-04-2022 =
+* Additional table styles using the classes (.vertical-lines and .no-lines) when used for Tablepress
+* Added abililty to add up to an additional four alternate menus

 = 1.3.10 - 11-04-2022 =
 * Added the necessary javascript for Responsive Tables